-The leaves are turning, the blackberries have almost been and gone, and our dog walks are getting muddier, wetter, windier; Autumn has arrived and I personally feel ready to embrace this humbler season after the high-octane energy of summer.
+The leaves are turning, the blackberries have almost been and gone, and our dog walks are getting muddier, wetter, windier; Winter has arrived and I personally feel ready to embrace this humbler season after the high-octane energy of summer.

-Autumn is the opportunity to harvest cosiness in all areas of our lives.
+Winter is the opportunity to harvest cosiness in all areas of our lives.
 To gather and prepare for the slower, colder months ahead, by picking seasonal fare such as blackberries and apples, cooking squashes and carrots into root soups to share with family and friends.

 Here are my hand-selected products to help you flourish in this slower season.